Video games in New Zealand: Events and exhibitions

 The New Zealand Game Developers Conference is held annually.
 The New Zealand Games Festival is held in Wellington around Easter each year and includes several events including the Play By Play conference and The Pavs, the New Zealand Games Awards.
 There are many regular Meetups in cities nationwide.

 The Game Masters exhibition was held at the Museum of New Zealand Te Papa Tongarewa from 15 December 2012 through to 28 April 2013.
 The Arcade:Homegrown Video Games exhibition was held at Dowse Art Museum from 10 Nov 2012 – 24 Feb 2013 and then toured nationally.

 Independent scene

 The rise of digital platforms has seen independent studios publish video games worldwide, including Rainbite and Screenshock Games, each consisting of developers trained at Media Design School in Auckland.

-Controversies
+Banned games

 In 2003, Manhunt became the first video game officially banned in New Zealand.
+In 2004, Postal 2 and its demo were banned on the basis of gross and abhorrent content.